raguramsiva/Software-Design-Patterns-and-OOP-Project/phase2/design_document.md

 We did this to simplify the number of import statements that we required.
 Within any class, import statements are only made to other classes within the same layer, or the first inner layer.

 We also chose this packaging strategy to allow us to easily catch any obvious violations of Clean Architecture.
+Our program has improved since Phases 0 and 1 in terms of adhering to Clean Architecture.

 ## Use of GitHub features